stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Rules for DoF Kernels
 #####################

-A DoF Kernel requires the shared index of the DoF(s) in the field(s) to operate on, and the field(s) to extract the DoF(s) from.
+.. note:: Support for DoF kernels have not yet been implmented in PSyclone (see
+          PSyclone issue #1351 for progress).

+The rules for kernels that have ``operates_on = DOF`` are similar to those for general-purpose kernels but, due to the restrictions on what can be passed to them, are much fewer.
 The full set of rules, along with PSyclone's naming conventions, are:

    1) Include `df`, the index of the single dof to be operated on.
 This is an ``integer`` of of kind ``i_def`` with intent ``in``.